r4fek/rsylla/docs/guides/best-practices.md

 # Best Practices Guide

-This guide covers best practices for using rscylla efficiently and correctly.
+This guide covers best practices for using rsylla efficiently and correctly.

 ## Connection Management